Monan-AI/monan-sdk/README.md

 import { Router, Agent } from 'monan';

 const fastAgent = new Agent({ model: "gemma3:4b" }); // Fast, cheap
-const smartAgent = new Agent({ model: "openai/gpt-5.2-pro" }); // Smart, expensive (The API key value is automatically retrieved by searching for the OPEN_ROUTER_API_KEY environment variable)
+const smartAgent = new Agent({ model: "openai/gpt-5.2-pro" }); // Smart, expensive

 // The Router acts as the entry point export const mainRouter = new Router({
-  model: "gemma3:4b",
+  // You can use a fine-tuned router model created via Modelfile (see above)
-  lora: "./adapters/router-v2.gguf",
+  model: "router-custom-v2",
   default: fastAgent, // Default to the cheap model
   routes: [
     {